JuliaSmoothOptimizers/Krylov.jl/docs/src/callbacks.md

 ## Callbacks

-Each Krylov method is able to use a callback function that is called as `callback(solver)`, and that should return `true` if the main loop should terminate, and `false` otherwise.
+Each Krylov method is able to call a callback function as `callback(solver)` at each iteration.
+The callback should return `true` if the main loop should terminate, and `false` otherwise.
 If the method terminated because of the callback, the output status will be `"user-requested exit"`.
-For example, if the user has a function `my_callback(solver::MinresSolver)`, it can be used with:
+For example, if the user defines `my_callback(solver::MinresSolver)`, it can be passed to the solver using

 ```julia
 (x, stats) = minres(A, b, callback = my_callback)
 ```

-If you need to write a callback that uses variables that are not in the `MinresSolver`, it is possible to use an anonymous function:
+If you need to write a callback that uses variables that are not in the `MinresSolver`, use a closure:

 ```julia
 function my_callback2(solver::MinresSolver, A, b, storage_vec, tol::Float64)